annajyang/FOIALens/README.md

 - **[Epstein Files](demo_files/epstein_files.zip)** — DOJ-released documents showing correspondence and connections between Jeffrey Epstein and Stanford affiliates Nathan Wolfe and Stephen Kosslyn.
 - **[Palo Alto City Council](demo_files/palo_alto_city_council.zip)** — Large documents from a finance committee session and an architectural review board session.

 In both cases, manually reading through the documents to surface key information would take a journalist hours.
-FoiaLens surfaces answers in seconds, with citations pointing back to the exact source pages.
+FoiaLens surfaces answers in minutes, with citations pointing back to the exact source pages.

 ---